RWS/graphql-client-dotnet/README.md

 graphql-client
 ===
-SDL Digital Experience Accelerator GraphQL client for .NET and Java DXA Frameworks
+SDL Digital Experience Accelerator GraphQL client for .NET DXA Framework

 About
 -----
-The GraphQL client provides a public content API for both the .NET and Java DXA frameworks in order to retrieve content from the new GraphQL endpoint exposed by the content service.
+The GraphQL client provides a public content API for the .NET DXA framework in order to retrieve content from the new GraphQL endpoint exposed by the content service.

 We provide a strongly typed model built directly from the GraphQL schema used by the content service and also allow execution of general GraphQL requests.

-You can generate a strongly typed model for any GraphQL schema by using the tools provided under the relevant .NET or Java folders.
+You can generate a strongly typed model for any GraphQL schema by using the tools provided.
 Please see the DXA framework content providers for more information on how this client is used within the DXA framework.

 Support